 Potential buyers often feel like intruders.
 This becomes more pronounced when there are tons of people home.
 Rather than giving your house the attention it deserves, they’re likely to hurry through.
 Keep your company at a minimum.

 Defer to Experience

-When prospects want to talk price, terms or other real estate matters, let them speak to an expert – your Real Estate Sales Associate.
+You hired a Realtor to handle the sale of your home.
+So, when prospects want to talk price, terms or other real estate matters, let them speak to an expert – your Real Estate Sales Associate.

 If you’re ready – and so is your home – let’s talk about market value.

 Need to prepare a bit more?
 For a 30-day guide on the best preparation methods, check out this blog article.